Using Custom Config in Kolla-Ansible

 cpu_mode=host-passthrough

-If you want to modify the CPU and RAM allocation ratios on the compute01 host, a new entry will be created /etc/kolla/config/nova/compute01/nova-compute.conf Database Pool Size Connection:
+If you want to change the CPU and RAM allocation ratios on the host compute01, you would create /etc/kolla/config/nova/compute01/nova-compute.conf and write:

 [DEFAULT]